Octopus: Embodied Vision-Language Programmer from Environmental Feedback: Introduction

-Parallel to this robot manipulation approach, another methodology to interact with the environment focuses on task execution through code invocations.
-This paradigm mirrors our inherent human System-I stimuli, characterized by instinctive actions akin to predefined code.
-Conversely, the more contemplative System-II processes, which involve planning and reasoning, may be better suited for large models.
-For example, referring to Figure~\ref{fig:fig_teaser}, planning a car ride with a pet might entail a subconscious checklist: \texttt{getOutOf()} the house, \texttt{check()} for the pet outside, \texttt{approach()} the pet, \texttt{letFollow()}, and then \texttt{open()} to \texttt{moveIn()} to the car.
-In fact, such a ``programmatic'' paradigm has been, although not in vision, leveraged by pioneering works such as ToolFormer~\citep{schick2023toolformer}, HuggingGPT~\citep{shen2023hugginggpt}, ViperGPT~\citep{suris2023vipergpt}, and VisProg~\citep{gupta2023visual}.
-They harness LLMs to craft programs and trigger relevant APIs.
-Game-centric models like Voyager~\citep{wang2023voyager} and Smallville~\citep{park2023generative} have similarly employed GPT for function calls within game engines, though they often parse data directly from their environments.
+Another approach to interacting with the environment focuses on task execution through code invocations, mirroring the human System-I stimulation~\cite{evans2008dual,kahneman2011thinking} (automatic, intuitive actions) with predefined code, and leaving the System-II processes~\cite{evans2008dual,kahneman2011thinking} (planning and reasoning) for large models.
+For example, referring to Fig.~\ref{fig:fig_teaser}, planning a car ride with a pet might entail a subconscious checklist (e.g., \texttt{getOutOf()} the house, \texttt{open()} the car door), each action could be implemented using specific techniques~\cite{billard2019trends, gu2017deep} such as imitation learning~\cite{hussein2017imitation, fu2024mobile}.
+This programmatic paradigm has been, although not in vision, leveraged by works~\cite{schick2023toolformer,shen2023hugginggpt,suris2023vipergpt,gupta2023visual} using LLMs to craft programs and trigger APIs.
+Game-centric models like Voyager~\cite{wang2023voyager} have similarly employed GPT for function calls within game engines, though they often parse data directly from their environments.

-However, similar paradigms are unexplored when incorporating visual perception.
-Primary initiatives like TAPA~\citep{tapa} and SayPlan~\citep{rana2023sayplan} can only output plans, which anchor their strategies in initial environmental states or employ dynamic scene graphs for LLM inputs, respectively.
-Despite their innovations, the seamless conversion of detailed plans into real-world actions is still missing.
-Another significant challenge is the over-reliance on pre-trained vision models to convert vision content into language, which can occasionally hinder the LLM's performance.
-While EmbodiedGPT~\citep{embodiedgpt} addresses the problem by integrating vision-language modeling for planning and then transitioning to manipulation using policy mapping, the capability of embodied vision-language models to devise executable programs is still largely uncharted territory.
+However, when incorporating visual perception, the programming paradigms are largely unexplored.
+Primary initiatives~\cite{tapa,rana2023sayplan} can only output plans, which anchor their strategies only in initial environmental states or employ dynamic scene graphs for LLM inputs, respectively.
+Despite their innovations, the over-reliance on pre-trained vision models to convert vision content into language can occasionally hinder the LLM's planning performance.
+The conversion from plans into real-world actions is still missing.
+While EmbodiedGPT~\cite{embodiedgpt} addresses the problem by integrating vision-language modeling for planning and then transitioning to manipulation using policy mapping, the capability of embodied vision-language models to generate executable programs remains largely uncharted.

-This gap inspired our exploration.
-In this paper, we introduce \textbf{Octopus}, a novel embodied vision-language programmer.
-Figure~\ref{fig:fig_teaser} illustrates how this model integrates an agent’s visual perspective with textual task objectives to devise precise action sequences and yield executable code.